AztecProtocol/aztec-packages/barretenberg/cpp/src/barretenberg/smt_verification/README.md

 2. Initialize the Solver:

+    ```cpp
+    smt_solver::SolverConfiguration config = {
+        true, // bool, produce_model
+        0     // u32, timeout
+    }```

-	`smt_solver::Solver s(str modulus, bool produce_model=false, u32 base=16, u64 timeout)`
+	`smt_solver::Solver s(str modulus, config, 16)`

 	!note that there should be no "0x" part in the modulus hex representation if you put it manually.
-Otherwise you can use `CircuitSchema.modulus` member.
+Otherwise you can use `CircuitSchema.modulus` member that is imported directly from circuit.

 	`produce_model` flag should be initialized as `true` if you want to check the values obtained using the solver when the result of the check does not meet your expectations. **All the public variables will be constrained to be equal their real value**.

 	`base` can be any positive integer, it will mostly be 10 or 16, I guess.
+Default value is 16.

     `timeout` solver timeout in milliseconds